[ Aug.2015 ] We asked the hotel receptionist to recommend some Finnish restaurants in Helsinki as it was just about lunch time when we arrived there.

 Surely, it seemed that many fashionable restaurants like this one serve international level of foods.

 I remember that quite long time ago, a French president (Mitterrand?
-Chirac?) said “English foods are worst except Finnish”.
+Chirac?) said “English foods are the worst except Finnish”.

 Since then, both England and Finland have improved their foods a lot.

 But I cannot help feeling that their dishes are rather superficial compared with the ones of places with long history of food culture like Italy.